jhewitt11/Topic-Modeling-BERTopic-and-LDA/README.md

 )
 ~~~
  ### build_dataset.py
 The original BBC dataset is stored as individual files in labelled folders.
-This script compiles the data into a single CSV and stores it in the same directory as the data.
+This script compiles the data into a CSV and stores it in the same directory.

-In my repository the labelled folders are placed in the location held by 'directory'.
+Set 'directory' to the location of the folders.
 ~~~
 directory = 'data/raw/bbc/'

+...

 # Write out dataframe.
 df.to_csv('data/raw/'+'BBC_data.csv', index_label = 'Index')